1. What is a living trust?

 After your death, the income taxation of the living trust is similar to a probate.

 A durable power of attorney for property management could be helpful if you ever become incapacitated.
 It deals with assets that were not transferred to your living trust before you became incapacitated and any assets that you receive afterward.
+It also empowers your agent to act on your behalf with respect to other financial matters, such as signing tax returns, or dealing with retirement benefits.
+(Such benefits are not transferred to a trust during one’s lifetime.)
 With this power of attorney, you appoint another individual (the attorney-in-fact) to make financial decisions on your behalf.

 This power of attorney, however, cannot replace a living trust because, among other things, it expires when you die.
 It cannot provide instructions for the distribution of your assets after your death.

-You might also consider setting up an advance health care directive / durable power of attorney for health care.
+You might also consider setting up an advance health are directive/durable power of attorney for health care.
 This allows your attorney-in-fact to make health care decisions for you when you can no longer make them for yourself.
 In your advance health care directive, you may state your wishes regarding life-sustaining treatment, organ donation and funeral arrangements as well.
 A health care directive also allows an authorized agent to access your medical information, which could be important in light of strengthened federal privacy laws.

 Testamentary trusts and irrevocable trusts are two other types of trusts: